bigboybamo/Node_Jwt/README.md

 <h1>Register and Login Page using Json Web token </h1>

-Initialize a new project with npm init -y
+Initialize a new project with npm init -y and install all the modules you would need (i.e Express, bodyparser)

 <h1>Register page functionality </h1>